 In this Appendix, we will present the results of the sub-lattice winding number for the dimer SSH model.
 The Bloch Hamiltonian of the dimer SSH model is given by

 where $k$ denotes the Bloch wave vector and $ d_k = t_1 + t_2 e^{-i k}$, with $t_1$ and $t_2$ represent nearest-neighbour intra-cell and inter-cell hopping parameters, respectively.
-This Hamiltonian respects time-reversal, particle-hole, chiral, and inversion symmetries.
-It supports edge state with energy $E_{\text b} = 0$ at each end of the boundary.
+This Hamiltonian respects time-reversal, inversion, chiral, and particle-hole symmetries.
+It supports boundary mode with energy $E_{\text b} = 0$ at each end of the system when $t_2> t_1$.